 Skip your pets' flea medicine, and they aren't the only ones who will pay the price.
 Fleas will quickly set up shop on untreated pets, particularly in summer and fall, and fill your house with their eggs and young.
 Some people wind up covered in itchy sores.
 Fleas can also transmit serious diseases to people including bubonic plague.
-Ask your vet about once-a-month flea medication and put a monthly reminder on your calendar.
+Ask your vet about long term flea medication and put a routine reminder on your calendar.

 Not Spaying or Neutering Your Pet

 Millions of cats and dogs live on the street or end up euthanized because of unwanted litters.
 Still, many people are reluctant to spay or neuter their pets.
 The fact is, spaying and neutering is a healthy choice for your pet.
 It reduces the risk of breast cancer in females and testicular cancer in males.
 Neutered males are also less likely to run away from home, mark their territory, or exhibit aggressive behaviors.

 Keeping the Food Bowl Full

 With the best intentions, some people keep their pets' food bowls full at all times.
 This is one of the most common mistakes pet owners make.
 The problem is that cats and dogs often eat more than they need.
 If food is constantly available, they will take in too many calories and put on too much weight.
 To avoid this, follow the suggestions on the pet food label or ask your vet for guidance.

 Vegetarian people sometimes want their pets to share their lifestyle.
 The trouble is cats are "obligate carnivores."
 This means they must eat meat to survive.
 They depend on nutrients, such as the amino acid taurine, that are only found in animal tissue.
 Dogs may be able to handle a well-balanced vegetarian diet, but check with your vet first.

 Providing Too Little Exercise